CommunityHiQ/Frends.Community.Multipart/README.md

 }
 ```

-Note that also plain text file is returned as byte array.
+Note that also plain text file is returned as a byte array.

 # Building